learn-co-curriculum/dsc-dealing-missing-data/README.md

 > You will learn more about normal distribution in a later lesson.

-- **Interquartile range (IQR)**: If the data is not normally distribued, you can use the same method boxplots use to determine the outliers -- all observations that lie 1.5 times the IQR (difference between the 75th and the 25th percentiles of the data) away from the median in either direction are treated as outliers.
+- **Interquartile range (IQR)**: If the data is not normally distributed, you can use the same method boxplots use to determine the outliers -- all observations that lie 1.5 times the IQR (difference between the 75th and the 25th percentiles of the data) away from the median in either direction are treated as outliers.

 <img src="images/new_boxplot.png" width="600">